 Further down Miklošičeva Street, right at the corner you will spot a lovely building with display windows looking like a department store.
 Well, that’s because it is a department store.
 Urbanec House (today’s Emporium Gallery) was the first department store in Ljubljana.
 It dates to the early 20th century (the year on the entrance is 1903).
 This building represents one of the finest complete works of Art Nouveau in Ljubljana.

 It represents some of the finest shopping, too!

-If you’re in Ljubljana center, around the Prešeren Square, you can’t miss this one either.
+If you’re in Ljubljana centre, around the Prešeren Square, you can’t miss this one either.
 The Hauptmann House just looks very special.
 Some fascinating history, too.
-Such as that it was one of the few Ljubljana houses not to have been destroyed by the 1895 Ljubljana eartquake.
+Such as that it was one of the few Ljubljana houses not to have been destroyed by the 1895 Ljubljana earthquake.
 After the earthquake its owner merchant Adolf Hauptmann thought to renovate the building in the style of back then very fashionable Viennese Secession.